 An iOS device works best when the ambient temperature is between 32º Fahrenheit (0º C) and 95º Fahrenheit (35º C).
 Using it outside this temperature range may cause decreased performance or dangers to those handling the device.
 Here’s a chart from Apple regarding this:

 There are many reasons why an iOS device may get too hot.
-As we just mentioned, there are no fans inside of your iOS devices, and this is because they’re too thin to have any.
-Instead, it’s up to the hardware inside of the device, such as the system on a chip, wireless radios, battery, and other heat-producing equipment to regulate their own temperature.
+For starters, there are no fans inside of your iOS devices, and this is because they’re too thin to have any.
+Instead, it’s up to the hardware inside of the device, such as the system on a chip, wireless radios, battery, and other heat-producing equipment, to regulate their own temperature.

-An iPhone, iPod touch, or iPad may overheat if:
+An iPhone, iPad, or iPod touch may overheat if:

-- You leave it in direct sunlight for too long
+- You left your phone in a car or in direct sunlight for too long

-- You use hardware-intensive features for too long, such as a graphics-intensive game or GPS
+- You use hardware-intensive features for too long, such as graphics-intensive games, GPS, augmented reality apps, etc.

 - Any combination of the above